umich-brcf-bioinf/Jacquard/examples/QUICKSTART.rst

 #. translate

-   The translate [LINK] command creates new VCFs adding a controlled vocabulary of new FORMAT tags.
+   The :ref:`translate <translate-command>` command creates new VCFs adding a controlled vocabulary of new FORMAT tags.

    ``$jacquard translate examples/00-input_vcfs/ <output_dir>``